 I discussed about inode , sym/soft link, hard link etc in last blog post.
-I strongly recommend you to read earlier blogs for better understanding of this.
-If you find something missing, Please provide feedback in comment box so that I can take corrective action.
-In this blog, I will further look into other useful commands/methods.
-Please note that inode contains information such as owner,mode/permission, number of hard links, size,time(except file name) etc for a file.
+In this article, I will look into other useful commands/methods like stat command, dev files, etc. Please note that inode contains information such as owner,mode/permission, number of hard links, size,time(except file name) etc for a file.
 So basically inode keeps the physical information for a file.

 sanjay@sanjay-VirtualBox:~/linux_day1$ stat myfile File: 'myfile' Size: 31 Blocks: 8 IO Block: 4096 regular file Device: 801h/2049d Inode: 2253687 Links: 2 Access: (0664/-rw-rw-r--) Uid: ( 1000/ sanjay) Gid: ( 1000/ sanjay) Access: 2018-09-27 11:34:52.005594304 +0530 Modify: 2018-09-27 11:34:52.005594304 +0530 Change: 2018-09-27 11:35:19.613691426 +0530 Birth: -

 By default, 8 blocks will be allocated for regular file with block size 512 bytes.